rsm-gh/akbl/README.md

 + 2015-2016: Custom Debian Repository, Bug report pages, Sharing profiles pages, and chat hosted on my website (These features are not available anymore).

-+ XXXX: Improved the software architecture for maintenance purposes.
++ Improved the software architecture for maintenance purposes.
 And I also added some more friendly configuration files like the current INI files.

 # About & Credits